Moana (2016 film): Plot

-On the Polynesian island of Motunui, the inhabitants worshipped the goddess of nature, Te Fiti (a living island who brought life to the ocean long ago using a pounamu stone as her heart and the source of her power).
-Maui, the trickster, shape-shifting demigod of the wind and sea and master of sailing, stole the heart to give humanity the power of creation.
-This caused Te Fiti to disintegrate, and Maui was attacked offshore by Te Kā, a volcanic demon.
-He lost both the heart and his magical giant fishhook to the depths of the sea.
+On the Polynesian island of Motunui, the inhabitants worship the goddess of nature, Te Fiti; a living island who, long ago, brought life to the ocean using a pounamu stone as her heart and the source of her power.
+One day, Maui, the shape-shifting demigod of the wind and sea and master of wayfinding, stole Te Fiti's heart to give humanity the power of creation.
+This caused Te Fiti to disintegrate, and Maui was attacked by Te Kā, a volcanic demon.
+Maui lost both the heart and his magic fish hook to the depths of the sea.

-A thousand years later, the ocean chooses Moana, daughter of Motunui's chief Tui, to return the heart to Te Fiti.
-Tui and Sina, Moana's father and mother, try to keep her away from the ocean to prepare her to become the island's chief.
-Sixteen years later, a blight strikes the island, killing vegetation and shrinking the fish catch.
-Moana suggests going beyond the island's reef with her pet pig, Pua, to find more fish and find out what is happening, but Tui forbids it.
-Moana tries conquering the reef but is overpowered by the tides and shipwrecked back to Motunui.
-That afternoon, Moana's grandmother, Tala, shows her a secret cave of ships, revealing that their people were voyagers until Maui stole Te Fiti's heart; the ocean was no longer safe without it.
-Tala explains that Te Kā's darkness is poisoning the island, but can be cured if Moana finds Maui and has him restore the heart of Te Fiti.
-Having been given the heart of Te Fiti by the ocean, Tala gives it to Moana.
-Tala later falls ill and, on her deathbed, tells Moana that she must depart to find Maui.
+A thousand years later, the ocean chooses Moana, the daughter of Motunui's chief Tui, to return the heart to Te Fiti.
+Tui and Sina, Moana's parents, try to keep her away from the ocean to prepare her to become the island's chief.
+Sixteen years later, blight strikes the island, killing vegetation and shrinking the fish catch.
+Moana suggests going beyond the island's reef with her pet pig, Pua, to find more fish and discover what is happening, but Tui forbids it.

+Moana tries conquering the reef, but is overpowered by the tides and shipwrecked.
+That afternoon, Moana's grandmother Tala shows her a secret cavern of ships and reveals Motunui's people were voyagers until Maui stole Te Fiti's heart; the ocean was no longer safe without it.
+Tala explains Te Kā's darkness is destroying the island, but can be cured if Moana finds Maui and has him restore the heart of Te Fiti.
+Having been given the heart by the ocean, Tala gives it to Moana.
+Tala later becomes gravely ill and tells Moana to find Maui.